yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 ### DSAR API

 The Amplitude [DSAR API](/analytics/apis/ccpa-dsar-api/) returns metadata about session replays, but not the raw replay data.
-All events that are part of a session replay include a `[Amplitude] Session Recorded` event property.
+All events that are part of a session replay include a `[Amplitude] Session Replay ID` event property.
 This event provides information about the sessions collected for replay for the user, and includes all metadata collected with each event.

 ```json
 {